 The frangipani trees, commonly known as tipaniers in Polynesia, are also part of this wonderful local flora.
 Flowering all year, there are also several varieties with different colors and extremely pleasant scents.
 A few of these flowers arranged here and there are enough to perfume a room in the long term.
 The tipanier is very often used to make flower leis.

-Another rather surprising element that makes happy visitors smile is the special messages that the tiare flower convey, depending on how men and women wear it.
+Another rather surprising element that makes happy visitors smile is the special messages that the tiare flower conveys, depending on how men and women wear it.
 Placed on your left ear, on the side of your heart, it indicates that you are taken.
 Worn on the right, it means that you are free.
 If you wear two flowers, one on each ear, it means that you are married but still available.
-And finally, worn backwards, it means that you are available immediately … In other words, it’s an entire language of flowers to know!
-Overall, the tiare is the flower symbol of Tahiti, and it is a sign of welcome.
-As suche, it is most certainly the flower that will be used to welcome you at the airport.
+And finally, worn backward, it means that you are available immediately … In other words, it’s an entire language of flowers to know!
+Overall, the Tiare is the flower symbol of Tahiti, and it is a sign of welcome.
+As such, it is most certainly the flower that will be used to welcome you at the airport.

 All these flowers have different looks, gorgeous colors and captivating scents that fit perfectly with the atmosphere of our sunny islands.
 These flowers, like so many others, are an integral part of Polynesians’ daily lives.
 Indeed they live in harmony with the flora that surrounds them and is omnipresent.
 Often in all these islands, the gardens are flowered and are the pride of their passionate owners.
 Many people make a living by growing hundreds of plants in order to meet the high demand of flowers from hotels or simply to make the beautiful flower leis or bouquets that are often found in markets such as the one in Papeete.